 Brief profiles including contact information, the mission of the organization, and a summary of the program are provided for each finalist.
-Further information about each finalist is also available at www.donnerawards.org under the "Wise Giving Centre" menu.

 While some profiles focus on individual programs, others look at organizations as a whole.
 This reflects the choice of each finalist to either submit a single application for their whole organization, or separate applications for the individual program(s) they wished to have evaluated-as long as those programs were truly independent of one another.
 The option of applying to the Donner Awards as a program, rather than an agency, is especially valuable for organizations that offer different types of programs and services that fall under multiple social service categories.